Milliman-PRM/qlikview-hosting/WebApps/MillFrame/UserGuidesMasterVersions/PRM Project Management Console User Guide.md

 ###Definitions

-**Group –** an arbitrary container used to associate users to reports (QVWs).
+**Group**: an arbitrary container used to associate users to reports (QVWs).

-**QVW- A Qlikview report document.**
+**QVW**: A Qlikview report document.

-**Signature –** extra attributes attached to a report (QVW) that identifies a specific group the report may be associated with via the Project Management Console.
+**Signature**: extra attributes attached to a report (QVW) that identifies a specific group the report may be associated with via the Project Management Console.

-**Analytics Pipeline** – Onboarding, translation/transformation, and processing code used to calculate value-added data and bind data onto a Report (QVW) that is signed for a specific Group.
+**Analytics Pipeline**: Onboarding, translation/transformation, and processing code used to calculate value-added data and bind data onto a Report (QVW) that is signed for a specific Group.

-**Project** – a collection of items associated with a report (QVW) that provides extra information such as
+**Project**: a collection of items associated with a report (QVW) that provides extra information such as

 -   Report Name ( displayed to user )